 The suburbs are some of Canada’s fastest-growing communities and are characterized by lower density neighbourhoods, where most homes are detached or semi-detached.
-Suburbs are also classified by their distance outside of an urban core, and oftentimes are home to a number of commuters.
+Suburbs are also classified by their distance outside an urban core, and often are home to a number of commuters.

 Due to the spread-out nature of suburbs, there is a stronger reliance on personal vehicles for activities related to daily life.
 For commuters, linking into the downtown core may require a number of different transit options, such as walking, cycling, rideshare, as well as personal vehicles, in order to connect to a mainline transit option — like a train or bus.
 These first mile/last mile solutions contribute to a diverse road user population, as well as increased risk potential.

 The sprawl of suburbs allows for wider roadways, which contributes to higher vehicle speeds, while still hosting a mix of road users: drivers, cyclists, pedestrians.
 Commuters may be driving mainly in the dark morning and evening hours, and complacent on home turf, especially after longer commutes.
 This inattention poses a risk for children playing in neighbourhoods, as well as other pedestrians.